The Spirituality area within the Parish Pastoral Group covers the following activities:

 BELL (Bishop Eton Lending Library), Bereavement Group; Bible study group; Divine Mercy Prayer Group; Ecumenical Prayer Group; Focolare Word of Life; Rosary group;

-The representative on the Parish Pastoral Group is Rosemary
+The position of representative on the Parish Pastoral Group is currently vacant

 Bishop Eton Lending Library (BELL) for religious books is held on the first and third Wednesday of the month, .from 2 pm till 4 pm in the Hughes Room entrance by the car park.
 There is a wide selection of religious books for people to come along, brose and borrow returning the book on a library day when convenient.